fis/AaltoASR/hippu/guide.md

 train a profile with `aaltoasr-adapt`, and then use that with `aaltoasr-rec` or `aaltoasr-align` as follows:

-    aaltoasr-adapt -t training.txt training.wav speaker.conf
+    aaltoasr-adapt -o speaker.conf -t training.txt training.wav
     aaltoasr-rec -a speaker.conf test.wav

-For simplicitly, only a single adaptation training audio file is supported.
-If a transcript is provided with the `-t` parameter to `aaltoasr-adapt`, supervised adaptation will be done; if the `-t` parameter is not used, the adaptation is unsupervised.
-Internally, for supervised adaptation the transcript and audio will be aligned with `aaltoasr-align`, while for unsupervised adaptation the audio will be processed with `aaltoasr-rec` first.
-Whether unsupervised adaptation improves the results or not depends somewhat on the quality of this initial recognition step.

 For a single test file with unknown contents, it is also possible to do a two-pass recognition process:

-    aaltoasr-adapt test.wav speaker.conf
+    aaltoasr-adapt -o speaker.conf test.wav
     aaltoasr-rec -a speaker.conf test.wav

 Similarly, it is possible to do a two-pass alignment as follows:

-    aaltoasr-adapt -t test.txt test.wav speaker.conf
+    aaltoasr-adapt -o speaker.conf -t test.txt test.wav
     aaltoasr-align -a speaker.conf -t test.txt test.wav

+Multiple adaptation input files can be used in a manner consistent with `aaltoasr-rec`/`aaltoasr-align`.
+If a transcript is provided with the `-t` parameter to `aaltoasr-adapt`, supervised adaptation will be done; if the `-t` parameter is not used, the adaptation is unsupervised.
+Internally, for supervised adaptation the transcript and audio will be aligned with `aaltoasr-align`, while for unsupervised adaptation the audio will be processed with `aaltoasr-rec` first.
+Whether unsupervised adaptation is beneficial at all depends somewhat on the quality of this initial recognition step.

-The `aaltoasr-adapt` script knows of the following arguments:
+The `aaltoasr-adapt` script knows of the following options:

+* **-o *file*, --output *file*** (required)
+Write the generated adaptation data to this file.

 * **-t *file*, --trans *file***
 Provide a transcript of the audio file for supervised adaptation.
+If multiple inputs are specified, the `-t` option must be correspondingly repeated.

 * **-v, --verbose**
 Print output also from the recognition/alignment/adaptation tools.

-* **-a *A*, --args *A***
+* **-a *A B ...*, --args *A B ...***
-Pass the string *A* as extra arguments to the underlying invocation of `aaltoasr-align` (supervised) or `aaltoasr-rec` (unsupervised).
-This can be used to tune the alignment/recognition parameters for the adaptation process.
+Pass the arguments *A B ...* as extra arguments to the underlying invocation of `aaltoasr-align` (supervised) or `aaltoasr-rec` (unsupervised).
+The `-a` option must be the last thing on the command line.
+This option can be used to tune the alignment/recognition parameters for the adaptation process.

 ## Technical details